-The shape of your dog’s poop should be like a log, and should largely maintain this shape when you pick it up with one of our compostable poop bags.
+The shape of your dog’s poop should be like a log, and should largely maintain this shape when you pick it up with compostable poop bags.

 This really does depend on the size of your dog.
-Smaller dogs should obviously have smaller poop compared to a Great Dane or Mastiff.
-The general rule is that your dog should poop should be consistent.
+Smaller dog breeds should obviously have smaller poop compared to a Great Dane or Mastiff.
+The general rule is that your dog poop should be consistent.
 If it’s larger than normal, this could suggest food isn’t being digested properly; if smaller, then it could be down to a loss of appetite, illness or a blockage.

 Since we’re talking about poop, we’d thought it’d be a good idea to remind you of the things you need to deal with your dog’s business.
 Our eco friendly dog poo bags make the perfect partner when out and about with pooch.
 We also provide a tough and durable dog poop bag dispenser.